jojozhuang/jojozhuang.github.io/_note/dsa/data-structure-trie.md

 Below picture shows how words are stored in trie.
 This trie stores five words: dog, dot, pump, fat, fire.
 Each node has a hashmap and a flag to indicate whether the current node is a leaf(a complete path for a word).
 ![image](/public/notes/data-structure-trie/trie.png){:width="800px"}
+* In trie, each path from root to any node represents a word.
+* It is not necessary that leaf has to be the node without children.
+For example, suppose 'dog' and 'dot' are words in this trie.
+Then, node 'g' and node 't' are obviously marked as leaves.
+If word 'do' is also in this trie, then node 'o' is also marked as leaf, even if it has two children, 'g' and 't'.

 Common operations on Trie.
 * Search